-- (1) Monitoring human activities - (2) Learning inhabitant preferences or needs

-(3) Providing the required assistance for activity determination, localization, and scheduling.
+- (1) Monitoring human activities - (2) Learning inhabitant preferences or needs - (3) Providing the required assistance for activity determination, localization, and scheduling.

-Thus, the HAD systems adopting machine or deep learning offer very efficient health and safety monitoring methods, especially for elderly people.
-In these systems, data are collected by sensors, wearable devices, and cameras, and transmitted using wireless networks, to be later analyzed to detect activity changes, behavioral patterns, social interactions, and sleep patterns.
-These types of systems can even help in assessing several health risk factors such as depression, loneliness, and fall risk, as well as unexpected changes in the behavior of healthy people.
+Thus, the HAR systems adopting machine or deep learning offer very efficient health and safety monitoring method, especially for the elderly people.
+In these systems, data are collected by sensors, wearable devices, and cameras, and transmitted using wireless networks, to be later analyzed to detect the activity changes, behavioral patterns, social interactions, and sleep patterns.
+These types of systems can even help in assessing several health risk factors such as depression, loneliness, and fall risk, as well as unexpected changes in behavior of healthy people.
 Many researchers have implemented various CPSs for these purposes.
 Mohsen et all proposed a TensorFlow-based model for classifying human activities.
 However, deep learning models require substantial computation power.
 Hence, other approaches using ML algorithms with good classification and prediction accuracy have been proposed.
-Examined the performance of several supervised learning algorithms for classifying the daily activities of dementia patients using data collected by smartwatch Another article, demonstrated the detection of Parkinson's disease from inertial sensor data using unsupervised standardized gait tests.
-Although developing more accurate monitoring models to recognize human activities and detect problems using HAD systems or CPSs is challenging, these challenges must be overcome to enhance the effectiveness of the HAD systems.
-The existing literature works indicate that HAD systems can be generally based on either sensors or computer vision.
-In the latter, the system gathers data in form of images or videos with cameras deployed in the monitored environment. proposed a Markov recognition model using maximum entropy utilizing depth camera data.
-However, their method may infringe on users' privacy as cameras capture their every motion in videos or images.
+Examined the performance of several supervised learning algorithms for classifying daily activities of dementia patients using data collected by smartwatches.
+In another article, demonstrated the detection of Parkinson's disease from inertial sensor data using unsupervised standardized gait tests.
+Although developing more accurate monitoring models to recognize human activities and detect problems using HAR systems or CPSs is challenging, these challenges must be overcome to enhance the effectiveness of the HAR systems.
+The existing literature works indicates that HAR systems can be generally based on either sensors or computer vision.
+In the latter, the system gathers data in form of images or videos with cameras deployed in the monitored environment, proposed a Markov recognition model using maximum entropy utilizing depth camera data.
+However, their method may infringe on user's privacy as cameras capture their every motion in videos or images.
 Hence, the methods which use wearable sensors to gather data are efficient and are strongly preferred.
-Therefore, in this study, we used a dataset gathered using sensors worn by healthy elderly people.
+Therefore, in this study we used a dataset gathered using sensors worn by healthy elderly peop

-3. EXISTING SYSTEM
+3. HAR SYSTEM